MrStonkus/dose-calculator/README.md

 # doze-calculator

-This code calculatate INR drugs weekly dose
+This calculator takes the medicines and calculate drugs dozes by weekly dose amount.
+Basically it help peoples who using INR (blood thickness) monitoring.